apache/datafusion/datafusion/functions/README.md

 [DataFusion][df] is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

-This crate contains several packages of function that can be used with DataFusion.
+This crate contains packages of function that can be used to customize the functionality of DataFusion.

 [df]: https://crates.io/crates/datafusion